 How Much Substrate Do You Need To Use For Cherry Shrimp Tank?

-There have been many discussions in this topic so far.
-Every shrimp keeper and breeder has their own method about the amount of substrate to use.
+There have been many discussions on this topic so far.
+Every shrimp keeper and breeder has their own method for the amount of substrate to use.

 Personally, I like to keep things simple and straightforward.
 If you are planning for a planted shrimp tank, then put about 1 to 1.5 inches depth substrate layer.